 Organelle Homeostasis in Metabolism

-The ER and Molecular Guardians of Metabolic Biology
+The Endoplasmic Reticulum Function and Molecular Guardians of Metabolic Biology

 The ER is a central organelle for protein synthesis and protein folding in the cell, and as such, is key to the maintenance of cellular homeostasis.
-As the demands on ER function fluctuate between cells and under different stresses, ER is equipped with adaptive responses to maintain its integrity.
-The most studied adaptive response system is the unfolded protein response (UPR), which senses the presence of unfolded or misfolded protein in the ER lumen through IRE1, PERK, and ATF6 branches which engage robust quality-control systems to restore equilibrium in the ER.
+The ER is also equipped with metabolic adaptive responses to maintain homeostasis which include but not limited to the unfolded protein response (UPR).
+We explore the metabolic biology of the ER through novel molecular pathways that are critical for metabolic homeostasis.

 Subcellular Architecture as a New Frontier in Metabolic Homeostasis